SoftUni-Internal/interactive-content/RO/08-For-Loop/05-For-Loop-with-Step.md

-# Bucla For cu Pas
+# For Loop with Step

 [slide]
 # Video